Shubhojit-Official/EduAuth/README.md

 # EduAuth
 ## 📌 Description
-The **University Certificate Authenticity Verifier** is an application designed to validate and verify the authenticity of academic certificates.
+The **EduAuth** is an application designed to validate and verify the authenticity of academic certificates.
 It helps institutions, employers, and students ensure that certificates are legitimate by leveraging OCR, database checks, and verification workflows.

 ---